By Jonathan Latham, PhD (Originally posted July 31st and lost after a DDOS (electronic) attack).

-This implies that most of student success is a consequence of potentially alterable social or environmental factors.
+This implies that essentially all of student success is a consequence of potentially alterable social or environmental factors.
 This is an important and perhaps surprising observation, of high interest to parents, teachers, and policymakers alike; but it did not make the headlines.

-The likely reason is that the authors of the study failed to mention the 98% figure in the title, or in the summary.
+The likely reason is that the authors of the study failed to mention the 98% figure in the title or the summary abstract.
 Nor was it mentioned in the accompanying press release.

-Instead, their discussion and interest focused almost entirely on a different aspect of their findings: that three gene variants each contribute just 0.02% (one part in 5,000) to variation in educational attainment.
-Thus the final sentence of the summary concluded not with a plea to find effective ways to help all young people to reach their full potential but instead proposed that these three gene variants
+Instead, their discussion and interest focused almost entirely on a different aspect of their findings: that three gene variants each contribute just 0.02% (one part in 5,000, i.e. not 2%) to variation in educational attainment.
+Thus the final sentence of the summary concluded not with a plea to find effective ways to help all young people to reach their full potential but instead proposed that these three gene variants:

 “provide promising candidate SNPs (DNA markers) for follow-up work”.

 The broader explanation, which needs to account, for example, for the fact that Science magazine would publish such a discrepant conclusion, is that the science of human biology is in the grip of hidden political forces.
-These forces are powerful enough to enable (this and other) comprehensively misrepresented genetic studies to evade the corrective potential of the scientific peer review process, and be published in the foremost journals of science.
+These forces are powerful enough to enable comprehensively misrepresented genetic studies (there are many others) to evade the corrective potential of the scientific peer review process and be published in the foremost journals of science.

 How money and politics can dictate the conclusions of a scientific study

 The easiest starting point to explain this miscarriage of science is to begin with funding.
-The Rietveld research, we know for a fact, was part of a genetic epidemiology project called the Social Science Genetic Association Consortium (SSGAC).
+The Rietveld et al. research is part of a project called the Social Science Genetic Association Consortium (SSGAC).
 The consortium obtains its money almost entirely from the National Institutes of Health (NIH) and the National Science Foundation, i.e. the US government.

 The self-described funding premise of SSGAC is that: